 Bottom-Line: The Under Armour Porter is an inexpensive men’s jacket that is also surprisingly lightweight while still providing a substantial range of extra features and Under Armor’s ColdGear technology.

-North Face makes another appearance on our list, but it should not be confused with the Sansa Down Delux, which would otherwise be the best women’s 3-in-1 ski jacket.
+North Face makes another appearance on our list, but it should not be confused with the Sansa Down Delux, which would otherwise be the best women’s 3-in-1 jacket.
 Instead, The North Face Women’s SANSA seeks to replicate some of the other Triclimate line’s success.

-In fairness, one of the best qualities of this jacket is that it only weighs 24 oz, which allows you to wear it casually or while on an outdoor excursion.
+In fairness, one of the best qualities of this product is that it only weighs 24 oz, which allows you to wear it casually or while on an outdoor excursion.
 While no specific stats are given, the Women’s SANSA employs the company’s famous DryVent nylon shell.

 Though it is not loaded with extra features like some of its competition, this product still provides fully-taped seams, an adjustable, fixed hood, and an adjustable hem.
 That said, the adjustable hem may only help so much as one of this model’s issues is that it is a bit short.